Firesphere/silverstripe-social/README.md

  */
 $siteConfig = SiteConfig::current_site_config();
 if($this->Live && !$this->Tweeted && $siteConfig->TweetOnPost){
+	// We are checking every step here.
+Quite simply, if you don't have this module installed, it won't work, thus, no problem.
-	if($siteConfig->ConsumerKey && $siteConfig->ConsumerSecret && $siteConfig->OAuthToken && $siteConfig->OAuthTokenSecret){
+	// Using Abraham Williams's OAuth module, it works.
+I've updated it to make it fit my coding standard, but nothing changed yet. if($siteConfig->ConsumerKey && $siteConfig->ConsumerSecret && $siteConfig->OAuthToken && $siteConfig->OAuthTokenSecret){
 		$TweetText = $siteConfig->TweetText;
 		$TweetText = str_replace('$Title', $this->Title, $TweetText);